 "Thanks.
 What did you tell your lady friend?"
 I asked as I patted my jacket for my wand.
 "She had to have noticed the whole wizard thing."

-"Turns out Jim, Jack, and Jose have this nifty tunnel vision trick they can pull in exchange for taking a sledgehammer to your head in the morning."
+"Turns out Jim, Jack, and Jose have this nifty tunnel vision trick they can pull in exchange for taking a sledgehammer to yer head in the mornin'."
 He took another drink and relaxed a bit.
-"Also she's been here before."
+"Also she's been 'ere before."

 "Oh."
 I leaned against the dresser with my wand in hand.
 It was thirteen inches of redwood carved with runes and decorated with blue and green dragon scales.
 It also made a handy stake in case of emergency.
 "A keeper.
 She must not have taken the whole wizard thing seriously at first."

 "She didn't."
 He twitched as his memory kicked around.
 "Thought I was a nut.
-Or I did parties, shows, and crystal balls."
+Or I did parties, shows, crystal balls, and rabbits out of hats."

-"You do parties, shows, and crystal balls."
+"You do parties, shows, crystal balls and rabbit out of hats."
 I nodded thinking it over.
 "The Conclave pays well enough to survive, not to fight, and you can't make a living as a professional wizard."

 "Yeah, the parties did help."
-He groaned.
+He groaned and rubbed his eyes.
 "Haven't been any good bounties recently either.
-I'm going to actually have to teach you guys something."
+I'm goin' to actually have to teach ya guys somethin'."

 "Oh noooo...learning?"
 I covered my mouth and gasped as he angrily looked up at me.
 I dropped the subject with a smile.
-"So she bought the actually-a-wizard thing."
-I bounced the idea around in my head.
-"Spells, potions, demons, ghosts, subtle and quick to anger, the whole bit?"
+"So she bought the hey-I'm-actually-a-wizard thing."
+I bounced the idea around in my head for a moment.
+"Spells, potions, demons, ghosts, subtle and quick to anger, the whole thing?"

-"Took a while, and a lot of explaining that I'm anything but subtle, but yes."
+"Took a while, and a lot of explainin' that I'm anythin' but subtle, but yes."
 He nodded and turning his nose up at me.
 "Now get unpackin'.
-The others will get here eventually and you need to help them."
+The others will get here 'ventually and you need to help 'em."

 "Yes sir."
 I nodded and pointed my wand at a blank space besides the empty desk to my right.
 "Aperio!"

 Bottom line: I do what the drunk wizard says and I get money.
-Which is one of the things I'm rather desperate for.
+Which is one of the things I'm rather desperate for at the moment.
 Jobs aren't exactly plentiful right now, so I might as well take the one job Tony was offering to train me in.
-I made my way through college on scholarships, grants, and loans, but that still left half a bill that needed paying.
+I made my way through college on scholarships, grants, and loans, but that still left half a bill that needed paying, plus interest.
 Also, it was partially punishment for taking out ten square acres of pine, so I owed people money to cover up and pretend that a wizard and a vampire didn't cause a spontaneous forest fire.

-Anyways, the usual silver light burst from my wand, hit the wall, and spread itself into a rectangle.
-It then dissolved the wall and left a silver door frame, an entrance to my room on the upper level of my father's house in Portland, Oregon.
+Anyways, back in reality, the usual brilliant, silver light burst from my wand, hit the wall like silly putty, and spread itself into a rectangle.
+It then dissolved the wall and left a silver doorframe with an entrance to my room on the upper level of my father's house in Portland, Oregon.

 I put my wand back in my jacket pocket and walked through.
 That's one of the pros of being a wizard; you never lose your luggage to travel companies or pay for moving vans.

 "How'd you get here?"
 Tony called out from his seat.
-"And don't tell me you took a plane!"
+"And don't tell me ya took a plane!"

 I rolled my eyes.
 Wizards don't have much use for conventional transport, either.
 We teleport to just about anywhere in the world, assuming that we have a highly specific location that we need to get to and we have enough practice to throw ourselves from point A to point B without landing on our heads.

 The first time going anywhere, including the first time Dad took me to Tony's, we had to take modern transportation.
-Dad was able to jump to City Hall from our house, but we had to rent a car from there.
+Dad was able to Jump to City Hall from our house, but we had to rent a car from there.
 For the simple reason that we had no idea where we were going.
 Well, I had no idea where I was going.
 I fairly certain Dad knew.